jrp2014/smuggler2/README.md

 `smuggler` uses the `ghc-exactprint` [library](https://hackage.haskell.org/package/ghc-exactprint) to modiify the source code.
-The documentation for the library is fairly spartan, and the library is not widely used, so the use here may be sub-optimal.
+The documentation for the library is fairly spartan, and the library is not widely used, so the use here can, no doubt, be optimised.

 The library is needed because the annotated AST that GHC generates does not have enough information to reconstitute the original source.
 For example, certain keywords,